AztlanEngineering/swatch-documentation/docs/installation.md

 #### b) Customize the Swatch library and add it to your library

-If you want to customize the library to your needs before adding it ro your own library, we gave you the option:
+1- To customize the variables before adding Swatch to your library you need to go to `node_modules/@fwrlines/swatch/custom.scss` and copy the template to your final Scss file.

-After installing the Swatch with _npm_ and adding it to your **SCSS** library.
-Copy the template at `./custome.scss` and use it in your own **SCSS** file.
-Then modify the variables you want.
+2- Change the variables you need.

-Now your library is ready to be compiled to **CSS** file:
+3- Export your Scss file with the following command:

 `sass -I ./nodemodules your-library.scss final-stylesheet.css`